Passive fire protection: Regulations

 Each of these test procedures have very similar fire endurance regimes and heat transfer limitations.
 Differences include the hose-stream tests, which are unique to Canada and the United States, whereas Germany includes an impact test during the fire for firewalls.
 Germany is unique in including heat induced expansion and collapse of ferrous cable trays into account for firestops resulting in the favouring of firestop mortars which tend to hold the penetrating cable tray in place, whereas firestops made of rockwool and elastomeric toppings have been demonstrated in testing by Otto Graf institute to be torn open and rendered inoperable when the cable tray expands, pushes in and then collapses.

 In exterior applications for the offshore and the petroleum sectors, the fire endurance testing uses a higher temperature and faster heat rise, whereas in interior applications such as office buildings, factories and residential, the fire endurance is based upon experiences gained from burning wood.
 The interior fire time/temperature curve is referred to as "ETK" (Einheitstemperaturzeitkurve = standard time/temperature curve) or the "building elements" curve, whereas the high temperature variety is called the hydrocarbon curve as it is based on burning oil and gas products, which burn hotter and faster.
 The most severe fire exposure test is the British "jetfire" test, which has been used to some extent in the UK and Norway but is not typically found in common regulations.

-Typically, during the construction of buildings, fire protective systems must conform to the requirements of building code that was in effect on the day that the building permit was applied for.
-Enforcement for compliance with building codes is typically the responsibility of municipal building departments.
-Once construction is complete, the building must maintain its design basis by remaining in compliance with the current fire code, which is enforced by the fire prevention officers of the municipal fire department.
-An up-to-date fire protection plan, containing a complete inventory and maintenance details of all fire protection components, including firestops, fireproofing, fire sprinklers, fire detectors, fire alarm systems, fire extinguishers, etc. are sometimes a requirement for demonstration of compliance with applicable laws and regulations.

-Prescriptive versus Listed
+Prescriptive versus listed

 Prescriptive systems have been tested and verified by governmental authorities including DIBt, the British Standards Institute (BSI) and the National Research Council's Institute for Research in Construction.
 These organisations publish wall and floor assembly details in codes and standards that are used with generic standardised components to achieve the quantified fire-resistance ratings.
 Germany and the UK publish prescriptive systems in standards such as DIN4102 Part 4 (Germany) and BS476 (United Kingdom).

 Listed systems are certified by testing in which the installed configuration must comply with the tolerances and materials set out in the certification listing.
 The United Kingdom is an exception to this as certification is required but not testing.